 If you’re looking for a soundbar for watching movies and playing games, I will go for the VIZIO SB46514-F6.
 The system offers 5.1.4 3D surround sound with sub-bass that kicks!
 This system will truly blow you away.
 The VIZIO is, however, just shy of $1,000, which might be out of many people’s budget.

 If you’re looking for something cheaper, the Nakamichi Shockwafe Pro 7.1 comes in at just under $450 and performs exceptionally well for a system at this price.
 You get a nice big bass sound and virtual 7.1 surround sound.
 However, you don’t get Dolby Atmos or DTS:X 3D sound processing at this price.

 If you’re looking for a bedroom soundbar, you might want to consider the ultra-compact Bose Solo 5.
 This soundbar doesn’t offer surround sound capability but does provide exceptional clarity and detail.
 Perfect for watching a bit of TV while you doze off at night.

 Best Soundbar for Multi-Room Speaker Setups

-What to Expect from Soundbars?
+What to Expect from a Good Soundbar?

 Should I Buy a Soundbar?

 There are many reasons why you would want a soundbar.
-Soundbars became popular as a slimline speaker to boost the sound of a flatscreen TV.
+Soundbars became popular as slimline speakers to boost the sound of a flatscreen TV.
 While flatscreens provide excellent picture quality, the sound is often thin and not very loud.
 Soundbars made it possible to increase the audio quality while still maintaining a minimal footprint, often mounted below the TV.